akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 Reference entity records also have localizable attributes and your connector, just like for assets, could be legitimate to offer an associated translation service to Julia.

-But for the same reasons as for assets (there are no bulk actions for reference entities and a reference entity record can be associated to several products), it is complicated to build this feature for Julia.
+But for the same reasons as for assets (there are no bulk actions for reference entities and a reference entity record can be associated with several products), it is complicated to build this feature for Julia.

 :::info
 Again, don't hesitate to [join us on Github](https://github.com/akeneo/pim-api-docs) if you find a workaround for this limit, we will add it to this guide!